 Traeger TFB42LZBC Lil Tex Elite Grill

-This pellet smoker and its humongous 20 inches by 15 inches or 300 square inches of grilling space are capable of holding 3 rib racks, 18 hotdogs, 4 chickens, or 12 burgers at the same time.
+This pellet smoker and its humongous 418 square inches of grilling space are capable of holding 16 hamburgers, 4 whole chickens, or 5 racks of ribs.
 This is also one of the most Affordable pellet smokers around.
 Its thermostat control is LED digital so that you can set it as easily as your microwave.
 Just press buttons and get the setting you want every time.

-The Traeger TFB29LZA Junior Elite Grill stakes its claim as the best pellet grill with its functionality as a roaster that’s a bit easier to use than your average grill.
+The Traeger TFB42LZBC Lil Elite Grill stakes its claim as the best pellet grill with its functionality as a roaster that’s a bit easier to use than your average grill.
 However, it has issues with quality control, with customers complaining that they got a used grill instead of a brand new one.
 It also presents a bit of a learning curve.

 Things We Liked: